•

 Ferenc Huszár

-Associate Professor of ML and AI, Cambridge
+Professor of Machine Learning, Cambridge

 broken image